melanieleon31/Final-Project/README.md

 # Final-Project

+5/6 update:

+create the special functions, including the handleReverse, may need to be tweaked

-5/6 update: the while loop from last night is working now.
+the while loop from last night is working now.
 Just needed to put int firstCardCheck = 0 within the loop to reset the counter

 5/5 10:00 PM